DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Evaluation Results

-\textbf{Qualitative Results.} We show the qualitative results of \ProjectName{}, compared to the other baselines, for defending creating attacks in Figure~\ref{fig:creating}.
+\textbf{Qualitative results.} We show the qualitative results of \ProjectName{} compared to the other baselines for defending creating attacks in Figure~\ref{fig:creating}.
 The top-to-bottom rows show attacks on Faster RCNN, SSD, and RetinaNet, respectively.
-In all three examples, the attacks successfully mislead the detectors into identifying the patches as objects.
-SAC can only locate and remove the adversarial patch in the RetinaNet example, showing its limited performance.
-Jedi does not find any adversarial patches in these examples, but its resize operation helps reduce the impact of the adversarial patches, along with some missing (\textit{chair} in SSD example) or incorrect (\textit{stop sign} in RetinaNet example) predictions.
+In all three examples, the adversarial patches successfully launched creating attacks.
+SAC can only locate and remove the adversarial patch in the RetinaNet example, while Jedi does not find any adversarial patches in these examples.
 NutNet successfully detects all patches in the examples but also masks out some benign regions.
 PAD is also capable of identifying all adversarial patches, however, it replaces them with black pixels.
 These blacked-out regions are still recognized as objects by detectors such as Faster RCNN and SSD, leading to false positive detections.
 The proposed \ProjectName{} disarms adversarial patches in all examples with regenerated benign content, showing its effectiveness against these noise-like creating attacks.
-Upon analyzing these examples, we observe that existing ``detect and remove'' baselines have the risks of either removing benign regions or failing to eliminate non-existent objects, even after the patches are removed. \ProjectName{} can reduce these risks through our ``regenerate and rectify'' approach.
+Upon analyzing these examples, we observe that existing ``detect and remove'' baselines have the risks of either removing benign regions or failing to eliminate non-existent objects, while \ProjectName{} can reduce these risks through our ``regenerate and rectify'' approach.